 Course leaders should contact the department which most closely aligns skills and experience with the academic course objectives or email email@example.com.
 The course leader should be clear about how the placement supports and complements the academic programme.
 Generic placement requests without specific alignment to the academic programme are less likely to be supported.

-Placements within our museums are unpaid and arranged through academic organisations that have clear links with our aims and objectives.
+Placements within our museums are currently unpaid and arranged through academic organisations that have clear links with our aims and objectives.
 The placement is always made for an agreed period of time.
-A position is offered when a match is identified between projects or opportunities being available within our departments and the objectives of the applicant's course of study.
+A placement is offered when a match is identified between projects or opportunities being available within our departments and the objectives of the applicant's course of study.
 We will then arrange an informal interview, followed by the necessary reference and police checks.

 Student placements are normally 1 day per week or up to 20 days.